• Skip to primary navigation

 Can you put anything on a charcuterie board?

 Pretty much!
 Any holiday treat or finger food is perfect for Christmas food boards!
-Check out my cookie recipes for inspiration!
+Check out my 45 Best Cookies for Cookie Exchange + Cookie Exchange Ideas for inspiration, but feel free to add any of your favorite things to this sweet charcuterie board!

 Should a charcuterie board be cold?